jaantollander/SCI-C1000/final-report/source/index_EN.rst

 *Magnetic Field Measurement* have been implemented successfully by `Indoor Atlas <http://www.indooratlas.com/>`_ and on it self purely for navigation is better than our solution, but it doesn't offer the possibility for augmented or virtual reality applications.

-..
-Possible applications and customers for indoor navigation system that uses multiple crowd sourced images to build 3D point cloud and potentially 3D model for augmented reality and virtual reality applications.

-..
-Analysing weaknesses and strengths of our technology compared to competition currently on the market.

 Solution
 ^^^^^^^^
 Our solution *Indoor navigation using multiple images* is based on building 3D point cloud using multiple crowd sources images.
 The point cloud allows us to locate the position of new images of that space using existing ones.

 Pros